chpc-tech-eval/chpc-scc23-nationals/qiskit-aer/README.md

 *Quantum Volume (QV)** is a single-number metric that can be measured using a concrete protocol on near-term quantum computers of modest size.
 The QV method quantifies the largest random circuit of equal width and depth that the computer successfully implements.
 Quantum computing systems with high-fidelity operations, high connectivity, large calibrated gate sets, and circuit rewriting toolchains are expected to have higher quantum volumes.
 Simply put, Quantum Volume is a single number meant to encapsulate the performance of today’s quantum computers, like a classical computer’s transistor count.

-For this benchmark, you'll be writing your own Python code, to conduct the (Quantum Volume Experiment)(https://qiskit.org/ecosystem/experiments/dev/manuals/verification/quantum_volume.html).
+For this benchmark, we will be providing you with the details of the script that you will need to write in order to successfully conduct the (Quantum Volume Experiment)(https://qiskit.org/ecosystem/experiments/dev/manuals/verification/quantum_volume.html).
 Save the following in a Python script `qv_experiment.py`:

 ```python
 from qiskit import *